-Washington, D.C. – Congressman Ted S. Yoho (R-FL-03) released the following statement on the President’s proposal to close the Guantanamo Bay detention facility:
+Washington, D.C. –Congressman Ted S. Yoho (R-FL-03) issued the following statement on Brexit:

 In The News